Gloopzlemeep/Runalyze-Tools/DockerImage/README.md

 docker-compose up -d
 ```

 After you succesfully bringing the stack up, navigate to http://your-runalyze-host/install to complete the app installation.
 A permission warning is normal at the moment.
-It does not prevent installaion.
+It does not prevent installation.

 After installation is complete.
 Run the following on the container to fix an undiagnosed issue causing activity uploads to fail.
 ```